Work With Us

 We aim to be a fair employer and are committed to equal opportunities.
 Gretton School does not discriminate against employees on the basis of gender, ethnic origin, disability or age.

-Mrs Beardmore - Music Teacher & Form Tutor
+Mrs Beardmore - Head of Music

 “I have worked at Gretton School since 2015.
 Not only does the school provide great challenges and opportunities for teachers in terms of curriculum development and planning but also it provides a great sense of pride and achievement in your work.
 In the twenty years that I’ve been a teacher, I’ve not worked anywhere where you feel so valued for your skills and ideas.